EloySchultz/2023-Beun-LANCo/README.md

 The seinpalen are large PVC pipes with an addressable LED-string at the top.
 Typically there is one seinpaal for each group of tables at the LAN.
 These Seinpalen can be used to assign each group of tables to a color.
 They can also be used to highlight a group of tables, for example to tell that group of people that they can go and get food.

-The seinpalen are constructed of two pieces of 70 mm PVC pipe, coupled by a 70-70mm PVC extender (coupler piece).
+Most of the seinpalen are constructed of two pieces of 70 mm PVC pipe, coupled by a 70-70mm PVC extender (coupler piece).
+However, with some seinpalen the bottom piece is more than 70 mm in diameter, hence some tape is needed to attach the 70mm head to the >70mm bottom piece.
 The top piece is about 40 cm in length, while the bottom piece is 2 meters long.
-(The bottom 2 meter long part is not always 70 mm, will report on this once on the LAN).
 Around the top pipe, 5 meters of 60 leds/m WS2812b leds are wrapped (300 leds total).
 The input of the LED strip is at the top, so index 0 is LED closes to the ceiling and index 299 is the LED that is closes to the ground.
 Each LEDstrip has a JST-SM 3 pin female connector which powers the LEDstrip from the top.
 There is also a speaker wire attached at the bottom of the LEDstrip which powers the LEDstrip from the bottom.
 It is needed to have 2 power injection points, as the voltage drops quickly on the conductors in the LED-strips, because of their relatively high resistance.
 Please wire the seinpaal as follows:

 ![image](https://user-images.githubusercontent.com/99472685/225277334-c6208dba-fee9-407c-9db2-920bfa4313dd.png)